 – With the abundance of tourists flocking to Bali every year it can be hard to find a quiet spot to catch up on some reading.
 If you’re looking for this kind of break, jump on the first boat to the Gilli Islands, and soak up some sun on one of the more peaceful islands in Indonesia.

 – Make your trip to Bali even more exciting!
-Check out Tripadvisor for the detailed list of all the activities and organized tours in Bali or around the area.
+Check out Tripadvisor for all the activities and organized tours in Bali or around the area.
+Make sure to purchase your tickets to all the attractions right away to skip the queues.